Fujifilm Instax Mini 8 vs 9 Camera Comparison

 - Tile Blue

-Special edition colors were released through Urban Outfitters, Michaels, and Amazon.
+Fujifilm made many limited edition instant cameras that were released through retailers such as Urban Outfitters, Michaels, and Amazon.

 There are also cameras that have designs featuring Minnie Mouse, Hello Kitty, Pokemon, and one shaped like a Minion from Disney’s Despicable Me.

-The Mini 9 comes with a close-up lens.
+The Instax Mini 9 comes with a close-up lens attachment.
 For the Mini 8, it was an accessory that could be purchased later.
+The adapter will shorten the focus to 35 cm, allowing you to take close-up photos.

-The closeup lens that comes with the Mini 9 is backward compatible with the Mini 8.
+The close-up atachment that comes with the Mini 9 is backward compatible with the Instax Mini 8.
 You can also find third party closeup lenses for sale at Amazon, eBay, and other stores.

 Having a close-up lens is not a big deal.
-Due to the parallax error, where the viewfinder shows a different image that what the lens will capture, they are difficult to use.
+Due to the parallax error, where the viewfinder shows a different image that what the lens will capture, they are difficult to accurately frame a close-up photo with.

-The Instax 9 has a selfie mirror built into the front of the lens.
+The Instax 9 has a small selfie mirror built into the front of the lens barrel.
 I have found the mirror to be of minimal use because the camera is difficult to hold and take a selfie with.

 Neither camera has a self-timer, so you can’t setup the camera and use the selfie mirror to frame yourself.
 It is nice that it is there, but it is not a must-have feature.